Skip to content

 Alternatives To Using A HELOC For Debt Consolidation

-For many borrowers, a fixed-rate personal loan or structured credit counseling plan is safer than turning unsecured debt into secured debt.
+For many borrowers, an unsecured personal loan or structured credit counseling plan may be safer than turning unsecured debt into debt secured by a home.

 The Bottom Line